raajithasaib/Assignment_LookAndFeel/README.md

 # HealHive - Simplifying Appointment Management

 HealHive is a web platform aimed at enhancing accessibility and efficiency in appointment management within the healthcare sector.
-Developed as part of the SM 6225 course, this project focuses on streamlining processes through a user-centric design and robust web development practices.
+Developed as part of the ISM 6225 course, this project focuses on streamlining processes through a user-centric design and robust web development practices.

 ## Team Members